erythropygia/MongoDBAIAgent/README.md

 If you run into any issues or need help, feel free to reach out to our support team, or check the issues section of this repository for troubleshooting tips.

 ---

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Enjoy using the MongoDB AI Agent and happy querying! 😎
 ```